zola-25/Explain-My-Energy/docs/index.markdown

 With these details, users can access their energy usage data through the n3rgy consumer service.
 The application helps guide the users through the process of authorizing access to the n3rgy service.

 Users also provide their postal area, (the first 3 or 4 characters of their postcode), allowing the application to look up historical and forecast weather data for their area.
 This is used to show how weather affects their energy usage, and forecast their consumption and costs into the future.
+We use the open-source and non-commerical weather and climate API provided by [Open-Meteo](https://open-meteo.com/)

 Optionally, users can also provide their energy tariff details.
 Since energy tariffs in the UK have been mostly static over the past two years, the application provides sensible default historical and present-day tariffs based on the national average at the time.
 However, if users know their tariff details, they can enter them.